WisdomSky/CasaOS-LinuxServer-AppStore/Apps/Sickchill/README.md

 # Sickchill

-An Automatic Video Library Manager For Tv Shows.
-It Watches For New Episodes Of Your Favorite Shows, And When They Are Posted It Does Its Magic.
+An Automatic Video Library Manager for TV Shows.
+It watches for new episodes of your favorite shows, and when they are posted it does its magic.

 ---